Malcolm H. Stern: Early life

 Stern was born in Philadelphia, to Arthur Kaufman Stern and Henrietta Stern (née Berkowitz).
 In his early childhood, his family moved from Philadelphia to a farm in Fox Chase, Pennsylvania, where he grew up.
 He had one brother, Edward Stern.

 Stern's family was from the early German Jewish community of Philadelphia.
 His father and grandfather worked at the family business, Jacob Stern & Sons, where they were hides and tallow processors.
 In the 1920s, Stern's father sold his share of the business to retire to the farm in Fox Chase; Stern described this as his father's attempts to be a bit of a gentleman farmer, as well as author, playwright, and painter.
 After the Wall Street Crash of 1929, Stern's father became an independent real estate agent.

 Stern's mother was active in organizing Jewish summer camps for Philadelphia-area children.
 She was involved in supporting the National Farm School (now the Delaware Valley College of Science and Agriculture), which was founded by her uncle Rabbi Joseph Krauskopf in 1896, and where her ashes are now interred.
 She was also active with the local Juvenile Aid Society.
 The foster children would often spend Sundays at the family's farm in Fox Chase.

 Stern said that when they moved from the tight-knit German Jewish community in Philadelphia to Fox Chase, where they were the first Jews in the neighborhood, he and his brother would get chased home and called anti-semitic names.

 Education

 For parts of his childhood, Stern's parents took the family to Europe, where they traveled extensively.
 He learned German from a German governess in Hamburg.
 Stern spent seven months in school in Lausanne, Switzerland.

-In 1935, Stern received a BA from the University of Pennsylvania.
-In 1937, Stern received a Bachelor of Hebrew Letters from Hebrew Union College in Cincinnati.
-He earned a Master of Hebrew Letters in 1941 and the Doctor of Hebrew Letters in American Jewish History in 1957, all from Hebrew Union College.
-In 1966, Stern received a Doctor of Divinity degree from Hebrew Union College.
+Stern completed a BA from the University of Pennsylvania (1935), followed at Hebrew Union College in Cincinnati: a BA (Hebrew Letters; 1937), an MA (Hebrew Letters, 1941) and PhD (Hebrew Letters in American Jewish History, 1957).
+Stern completed a Doctor of Divinity at Hebrew Union College (1966).